letsdodevelopment/cronjob/README.md

 `oc create serviceaccount cronjob-svv`

-assign permissions to the service account,
+Assign permissions to the service account,

 `oc adm policy add-cluster-role-to-user cluster-admin -z cronjob-svv`

-we need to assign scc as well.
+We need to assign scc as well.
 Why?

 `oc adm policy add-scc-to-user privileged -z cronjob-svv`

-now add this service account to the cronjob using the following steps
+Now add this service account to the cronjob using the following steps
 ```shell
 # Lets first delete the existing cronjob